pwarren/pwarren.github.io/radio/_posts/2015-04-25-Tyrells-Ridge-SOTA.md

 {% fancybox right smaller /images/2015-04-25-parking.jpg "Parked on the trail, looking east" %}

 As I got there it started a very light rain, so I set myself with my japara protecting the radio and logbook, made me a bit wet, but the radio kept working!
 After starting out with AM on 7.140MHz for 15 minutes or so with no takers, I found a clear frequency and started the CQ calls, and after 5 minutes or so I had a taker who spotted me and then I was away!
 I managed 20 contacts over the next little while.
 I did try 14.310 and 21.250 MHz, but no takers on there either.
 Not being able to spot from the summit made it a bit more difficult!
-There might be reception on Mt Youngall, the next nearest summit, but driving along the road, the closest is Probably Khancoban, or back to Thredbo.
+There might be mobile phone reception for the various phone apps on Mt Youngall, the next nearest summit, but driving along the road, the closest is probably Khancoban, or back to Thredbo.

 {% fancybox right smaller /images/2015-04-25-bush.jpg "Thick bush to traipse through" %}